In This Article

 De Mello calls attention to the fact that though there are certain supplements anyone can take to ease symptoms of anxiety, you should couple these additives with other reliable remedies.
 "In my opinion, the best way to deal with anxiety is by working with a mental health professional.
 Also try things like meditation, exercise, and building a strong support network.
 In addition to taking supplements, your diet can help improve your anxiety responses.

 After all, dark green, leafy vegetables like kale and spinach are rich in magnesium and B vitamins.
 So are grains like quinoa and millet.
 And green tea is a fantastic source of theanine.
 So make sure your diet is supporting your mental and physical health needs."
+Read on to learn the top expert-recommended vitamins for anxiety

 This is Dan's secret weapon for everything.
 "Magnesium citrate easily absorbs in the body resulting in quicker and more obvious relief," she explains.
 "Magnesium is a natural muscle relaxer, which immensely helps with anxiety.
 It's a nervous system relaxant and mineral that assists with fear, irritability, and restlessness.
 We hold on to so much tension within our muscles, and this is a super-healthy and easy way to create calmness."